imdbmi/imdbmi.github.io/index.md

 r_{year} = \frac{CPI_{\text{2022}}}{CPI_{year}}
 $$

-The the movie revenue for each year is adjusted by multiplying the revenue by this multiplier, and the revenue after ajustment is shown in the figure below
+Then the movie revenue for a specific year is adjusted by multiplying the revenue by this multiplier, and we show the revenue for the top 10 movie genres in Figure 2.
 <center>
 <iframe
     frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plots/adjusted_revenue.html">
 </iframe>
+<figcaption><em>Figure 2.</em> Adjusted revenue for the top 10 genres.</figcaption>
 </center>
+We can see from this plot that most

 # Our Focus